-Our Advice and Information Services provide free support to thousands of people every year, including free to download factsheets, telephone support and direct help from a network of over 8,000 volunteers.
+AbilityNet's Advice and Information Services provide free specialist support to thousands of people every year, including free to download factsheets, telephone support and direct IT support from our network of ITCanHelp volunteers.

 Please call our freephone line during office hours to speak to a member of staff about assistive technology:

 - Freephone: 0800 269 545 during office hours.

 - Outside office hours you can drop us an email (email@example.com) and we'll return your call as soon as we can.

 - Please note: When calling from a mobile phone your provider may charge for 0800 calls.

 - Please use the feedback form on this site to give us your feedback and help us improve our service.

 AbilityNet's IT Support at Home Service has a network of disclosure checked volunteers who offer free computer assistance to disabled people in their own homes.
 You may have a problem with viruses, need some help installing broadband or be confused about updates or error messages.
 Our friendly, trustworthy volunteers could help in all sorts of ways such as:

 - Choosing or setting up a computer, tablet or smartphone